VladDInhaler/dial_player/README.md

 # how to use it?

+- make sure mpv is installed and your are using a linux environment with bash
 - decide for one video playing as the "screen saver" it will play in a loop until there is input. rename this video to default.
 - rename the other videos after the input that should start them.
 - move all those videos into the directory that is configured in the